 The Potts family.

-When Mr. R. Potts retired, he went to live in Robin Hood’s Chase, Nottingham.
+Adeline tells us that “”when Mr. R. Potts retired, he went to live in Robin Hood’s Chase, Nottingham”.

 Richard Smith Potts and his wife Mary left Ilkeston for Nottingham in the early 1880’s.

 Mary died at Berkeley Villas, Robin Hood’s Chase, on January 21st, 1883, aged 73.

 Richard Smith Potts died at 82 Robin Hood’s Chase on July 17th, 1890, aged 83.